appview-team/appview/docs/BUILD.md

   > Note: We only really support building on Linux.
 The MacOS build support has essentially been abandoned.
 * The `os/linux/Makefile` includes architecture-specific `os/linux/x86_64.mk` or `os/linux/aarch64.mk` files.
 * The top-level `Makefile` has a `cli%` pattern rule and relays to corresponding targets in `cli/Makefile`.
 It `cd`'s into`/cli` to run those targets.
-We also have a `scope` target as a shortcut to build the CLI from the top-level directory.
+We also have a `appview` target as a shortcut to build the CLI from the top-level directory.

 [QEMU]: https://www.qemu.org/
 [`binfmt`]: https://www.kernel.org/doc/html/latest/admin-guide/binfmt-misc.html